michalpuskac/small-python-apps/currency_converter_GUI/readme.md

 Option 2: Running the Python Script (termial and windows)

-0. Clone repository from github or downlod .zip file
+1. Clone repository from github or downlod .zip file
-1. Navigate to the directory containing the app.py file.
+2. Navigate to the directory containing the app.py file.
-2. Ensure the virtual environment is activated.
+2. Ensure the virtual environment is activated and requirements installed.
 3. Run the script:

         python app.py

 ## License